 Fisher said the issue is more complicated today than it was during the war.

 The other new element is that Argentina and China are now partners in space cooperation.
-China is building a strategic Southern Hemisphere tracking and control facility, and Argentina could get access to China's growing surveillance satellite network.
+China is right now building a strategic Southern Hemisphere tracking and control facility, and Argentina could get access to China's growing surveillance satellite network.

 "Look, there does not have to be a second war," Fisher continued.
 "If China sells Argentina enough weapons, a future British government could opt for a lengthy face-saving Hong Kong-like transfer.
 But in Latin America, such a 'surrender' would be viewed as much a Chinese as an Argentine victory."